mattgies/wet-wet-water-shader/README.md

 # Matt Goose and Caro Wang CS112 Final Project
 Rendering Water Caustics using WebGL and 3D objects made in Blender

-## IMPORTANT SETUP BEFORE RENDERING
+## IMPORTANT SETUP BEFORE RENDERING LOCALLY
-You must initialize an http server, otherwise the textures won't work and the canvas will not render at all
+In order to run the simulation locally, you must initialize an http server, otherwise the textures won't work and the canvas will not render at all

 For Mac and Linux, run